CMMS vs. EAM: What’s the Difference?

 • Project management: Some EAM software includes limited project management modules to streamline specific projects related to maintenance tasks and asset management.

-Another key difference is the focus on how each software improves asset management.CMMS primarily schedules and dispatches maintenance work, while EAM is designed to create an asset’s optimal life cycle.
-In general, the first is reactive maintenance while the latter is more proactive maintenance.
+Another key difference is the focus on how each software improves asset management.
+CMMS primarily schedules and dispatches maintenance work, while EAM is designed to create an asset’s optimal life cycle.
+In general, the former is reactive maintenance, while the latter is more proactive maintenance.

-Finally, a CMMS is more likely to be offered as a standalone solution while EAM software is more likely to be integrated with ERP software and other programs.
+Finally, a CMMS is more likely to be offered as a standalone solution, while EAM software is more likely to be integrated with ERP software and other programs.
 However, both types can be integrated into existing operating systems to keep business running smoothly.

 Which is Best for Business?

-The specific industry should be taken into consideration, especially those which are trying to manage higher costs associated with asset management.
+The specific industry should be taken into consideration, especially those that are trying to manage higher costs associated with asset management.
 Both CMMS and EAM are popular with production and manufacturing, although EAM tends to be prominently used in:

 • Oil and gas